 ”My personal belief is that you have to go some place new, you have to step into the unknown a little bit.”

-And the gamble seems to have paid off – Rango took $38 million on its opening weekend at the US box office – vindicating Verbinski’s creative left turn.
+And the gamble paid off – Rango took $38 million on its opening weekend at the US box office – vindicating Verbinski’s creative left turn.